Key themes that emerged following analysis of the qualitative interviews are presented below.

-It was not clear whether such a delayed response on the part of some community GPs was intentional, but the frustration was reported from participants from each of the four prisons and is articulated by Participant 3:
+It was not clear whether such a delayed response on the part of some community GPs was intentional, but the frustration is articulated by Participant 4:

 “…this patient we’re looking after, on your behalf, we can’t look after them until you let us know, you know it can almost end up getting a bit “snotty” with them, and you don’t want to, but it’s just frustrating.
 I mean some are very good and it does tend to be the same ones that are very good and the same ones that aren’t, and that makes you realise that they do need a bit of a kick really.”

 Participants were asked regarding the process for continuing community prescribed medication for a patient newly received into prison.
 A narrative emerged pertaining to what circumstances enables such prescribing processes to be easier and more efficient.
 The ideal scenario is when a new prisoner brings in a clearly labelled medications blister pack showing the following: prisoner name; medication name; dosage details and packaging highlighting that the medication is not beyond the expiry date.
 This reportedly makes it easier to manage risk, since decisions can be informed by correct and up-to-date information regarding the new prisoner’s current medication needs:

 “…we sort of already have the confirmation then, so we can prescribe straightaway” (Participant 7)

 However, participants explained that if medication is not received in the form described above then GC is necessary before prescriptions can be issued and dispensed.
 Therefore, when community General Practices fail to send the GC in a timely manner, prescribing and dispensing can be delayed unnecessarily: